demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Dedup_-_Generic_v4_README.md

 This playbook identifies duplicate incidents using the Cortex XSOAR machine learning method (script).
 In this playbook, you can choose fields and/or indicators to be compared against other incidents in the Cortex XSOAR database.

-Note: To identify similar incidents you must *must* properly define the playbook inputs.
+Note: To identify similar incidents you must properly define the playbook inputs.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.